kan01234/post/_posts/2024-09-22-consistency-hashing.md

 #### Addressing the Challenge

-To address these issues, one common solution is to use **virtual nodes** or **replicas**.
+To address these issues, one common solution is to use **virtual nodes**.
 By assigning multiple virtual nodes to each server, the partitions can be split more evenly across the ring.
 This ensures a more balanced distribution of keys and prevents any single server from being overloaded.

 ![hash-ring](/post/assets/2024-09-22/ring-vn.svg)